Ireland's Space Sector Secures €24.5 Million in ESA Contracts as Industry Grows Globally

 What's Next

-The government is expected to publish a new National Space Strategy building on the progress of the 2019-2025 plan.
-Full details of the progress report are available at the Department of Enterprise.
+The government is expected to publish a new National Space Strategy building on the progress of the 2019–2025 plan, with preparatory work already under way.
+Full details of the progress report are available at the Department of Enterprise, with further information on Irish companies' ESA achievements at Enterprise Ireland.